LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 ## Query Documents
 ### find() method
 You need to use the find() method to query documents from MongoDB collections.
-Following statement will retrieve all documents from the collection.
+The following statement will retrieve all documents from the collection.
 ```
 > db.orders.find()
 	{